- Open Source CEO by Bill Kerr

 Two other elements worth highlighting are that matching facilitation bubbled right to the surface in order of what was important to people.
 The initial group in Project Sunshine ranked matching a 2/5.
 The takeaway being that, “Groups only work when members have shared personal and professional experience and everyone feels all members are as good or better than them.”
 As good or better than, is by definition impossible, but the key for Sidebar really was making sure people didn’t always feel like the smartest person in the room.

-And the other thing that was key was that the groups facilitator was key to the success.
+And the other thing that was key was that the group’s facilitator was key to the success.
 This is something that Sidebar, at least in my experience, nailed from the start.
 My facilitators have been Megan, Chris and Maddie so far in my groups.
-Megan was in leadership development at Meta for 8 years, Chris was a facilitator at Shopify and Maddie was talent and org dev at Eventbrite for nearly a decade also.
-Bonkers stuff.
+Megan was in leadership development at Meta for 8 years, Chris was a facilitator at Shopify, and Maddie was talent and org dev at Eventbrite for nearly a decade.
+Bonkers.

-Overall, this was the definition going through a process to find product market.
-Samantha put it best herself; "Putting the customer at the center... has allowed us to build in a really smart way.”
+Overall, this was the definition of going through a process to find a product market.
+Samantha put it best herself: "Putting the customer at the centre... has allowed us to build in an ingenious way.”

 MVP → Beta launch → Public launch

-One great way to validate product market fit is to see if people are willing to pay for what you are selling.
-"The first thing we did really well was we charged from day one so we actually measured the value of the product whether people would pay or not,” Lexy would say.
+One great way to validate product market fit is to see if people are willing to pay for your product or service.
+"The first thing we did really well was we charged from day one, so we actually measured the value of the product, whether people would pay or not,” Lexy would say.
 It’s “where the rubber meets the road.”
 So now that they’d passed their MVP stage, it was time for true beta users.
 I asked Samantha what they looked like.

 The member that is our sort of North Star customer...is a senior manager who's really director VP level with about 16 to 20 years professional experience.
 I think probably the most distinctive characteristic of the ideal member is that they are really growth-minded.
 Members who want to learn and want to get better and want to improve do great at Sidebar.

 But armed with a boatload of VC money and ambitious plans, the team needed to find the next growth lever.
-They turned to “hand to hand combat by referral,” says Asher.
-“We'd basically get on the phone with people and talk about what their experience was who else they thought was gonna be would be somebody that would be interested in this and then who fit the archetype.
+They turned to “hand-to-hand combat by referral,” says Asher.
+“We'd basically get on the phone with people and talk about what their experience was, who else they thought was gonna be, somebody that would be interested in this, and then who fit the archetype.
 We then would go reach out to them or have them and get them in.”
-For those who aren’t keeping count here is where we are at.
+For those who aren’t keeping count, here is where we are at.

 Number | GTM strategy |